umrover/mrover-esw/docs/getting-started/starter/servo/part2-can.md

 3. Nominal Time Seg 1
 4. Nominal Time Seg 2

+Again, please refer to the [CAN info page](../../../info/communication-protocols/index.md#can) for more information on these values.

 There is a very in depth guide to configuring these values for STM32 MCUs in the [CAN FD Bit Timing](../../../info/communication-protocols/index.md#can-bit-timing) section of the docs.
 However, for the purposes of this starter project, you can use [this online calculator](https://phryniszak.github.io/stm32g-fdcan/)